{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 * user interface board presented on the image {{ref>sutavrlabimage1}}.

-There are 8 laboratory nodes.
-They can be used independently, but to present collaboration, nodes are interconnected symmetrically with GPIOs presented in a hardware reference section below
+There are 10 laboratory nodes.
+They can be used independently, but for collaboration, nodes are interconnected symmetrically, with GPIOs described in the hardware reference section below.

 ==== Hardware reference ====

 The table {{ref>sutavrlabtable1}} lists all hardware components and details.
-Note that some elements are accessible, but their use is not supported via the remote lab, e.g., buttons and a buzzer.\\ The node is depicted in the figure {{ref>sutavrlabimage1}}.
+Note that some elements are accessible, but their use is not supported via the remote lab, e.g., buttons and a buzzer.\\ The node is depicted in the figure {{ref>sutavrlabimage1}} and its interface visual schematic is presented in the figure {{ref>sutavrlabimage1_2}}.
+The schematic presents only components used in scenarios and accessible via the VREL NextGen environment (controllable and observable via video stream), omitting unused components such as buttons, a buzzer, and a potentiometer.

 {{ :en:multiasm:exercisesbook:avr:sut_avr_lab_node.png?600 |}}